 The beginning of the end came for Compaq when it merged with Digital Equipment Corporation, or DEC.
 Compaq was thriving while IBM faltered.
 Compaq figured that if it could acquire a services business, which was the biggest thing that kept IBM afloat in the early 1990s, it could thrive even more.
 DEC was a legendary company with a thriving services business.
 On some level, it looked like a good match.

 The problem was, DEC had a whole bunch of stuff Compaq didn’t want.
 DEC made computer chips.
-Compaq was happy to invest in chipmakers to lessen its dependence on Intel, but Compaq didn’t want to make chips itself.
+Compaq was happy to invest in chipmakers to lessen its dependence on Intel, and occasionally use CPUs from AMD and even Cyrix, but Compaq didn’t want to make chips itself.
 And DEC’s chips weren’t Intel x86-compatible, so they weren’t useful for Compaq’s existing businesses.
 DEC also made minicomputers.
 Compaq made its name by getting people to buy Intel-based servers instead of minicomputers.
 DEC also made refrigerator-sized Unix systems.
 Compaq pushed people to buy Intel-based systems running Windows NT instead of Unix.
+The minicomputer and Unix business represented a change of direction.

 Compaq spent $9.6 billion to acquire DEC in 1998.
 The acquisition helped Compaq jump from number 42 in the Fortune 500 index to number 28, putting it a few spots ahead of Intel.